hrithikp/bank_app/README.md

 ##Technologies
 * Angular and Bootsrap - Fully responsive
 * Node.js and Express - Asynchornous application server
-* Any SQL(default: SQLite) based database using Sequelize ORM
+* Sequelize ORM - Can use any SQL database(default: SQLite)

 ##Installation